Robby2021/congress/README.md

 ## Setup:

-Run the following code in congress_data to load the data:
+Run the following code in congress to load the data:
 '''

 conda create -n env python=3.7 anaconda